Barn Owl © A. Stoecker

 Barn Owls mainly hunt within a short 1km radius around their nest, sometimes ranging up to 4.5km away, so it is imperative to make sure that there is no poison use within this radius, otherwise Barn Owls will risk dying from secondary poisoning, which occurs when a Barn Owl (or any other animal) eats prey which has been poisoned itself.
 The most crucial period is when people stop using rodenticides up until the point when Barn Owls occupy the nest and start ‘working’ the area.
 During that time it is important for farmers to be patient and accept that the rodents may increase temporarily.

-The project was implemented at a small scale and so far Barn Owl nest boxes have been placed in Strakka, Kampi, Tamassos, Troulloi, Atsas and Agros areas, working together with committed farmers who wanted to combat the problem with rodents in a sustainable and nature-friendly manner.
+So far Barn Owl nest boxes have been placed in Strakka, Kampi, Tamassos, Troulloi, Atsas and Agros areas, working together with committed farmers who wanted to combat the problem with rodents in a sustainable and nature-friendly manner.

 If you are a farmer and are interested in finding out more and becoming involved with the Barn Owl project please contact email@example.com